ankitshah009/AVSD-DSTC10_baseline/README.md

 # DSTC10 - Audio Visual Scene-aware Dialog (AVSD) - Baseline System

 This repository provides a baseline system for the AVSD track of the 10-th Dialog System Technology Challenges (DSTC10).
-The system employs an audio-visual Transformer with I3D visual features and VGGish audio features.
+The system employs an audio-visual Transformer with I3D visual features and VGGish audio features in the default setup.

 Details of our scheme are in the following paper.